apache/spark/docs/sparkr.md

 To use Arrow when executing these, users need to set the Spark configuration ‘spark.sql.execution.arrow.sparkr.enabled’ to ‘true’ first.
 This is disabled by default.

 Whether the optimization is enabled or not, SparkR produces the same results.
-This is also because the conversion between Spark DataFrame and R DataFrame falls back automatically to non-Arrow optimization implementation when the optimization fails for any reasons before the actual computation.
+In addition, the conversion between Spark DataFrame and R DataFrame falls back automatically to non-Arrow optimization implementation when the optimization fails for any reasons before the actual computation.